Belize is known as the jewel in the heart of the Caribbean basin.

 Besides, you can enjoy some tax benefits in the first year of a program.
 You can bring in household goods, cars, planes, or a boat without paying the import tax.

-In one year of the program, you’ll be able to get a permanent residence.
-And in five more years, permanent residents can apply for a Belizean passport.
+After one year, you’ll be able to get permanent residence.
+And after five more years, permanent residents can apply for a Belizean passport.

 Documents Needed for QRP

-- Marriage Certificate- If married and the spouse is a dependent
+2. Marriage Certificate (if you’re married and the spouse is a dependent)

 Temporary Investor’s Residence Program